ArushC/broadcast/runtimes/README.md

-The naming convention for all of the files/subdirectories can be explained as follows:
+The naming convention for all of the files/subdirectories can be explained as follows (unless otherwise specified):

 **Subdirectories:**